miscarriage87/image-analysis-agent/README.md

 ## 🙏 Acknowledgments

-Built with OpenAI's GPT-4 Vision API for advanced image understanding.
+Built with OpenAI's GPT-4 Vision API and Ollama for advanced image understanding.

 ---

+**Note**:
-**Note**: This project requires an OpenAI API key and will incur costs based on usage.
+- **OpenAI**: Requires an API key and will incur costs based on usage.
 Monitor your API usage dashboard.
+- **Ollama**: Free and runs locally.
+No API costs, but requires sufficient hardware (8GB+ RAM recommended).